-This is the third year for the Pixels & Print workshop, which started as a passion project by Assistant Professor, Renée Stevens, who teaches Graphic Design in the Multimedia Photography, and Design Department at the Newhouse School.
+This is the fourth year for the Pixels & Print workshop, which started as a passion project by Assistant Professor, Renée Stevens, who teaches Graphic Design in the Multimedia Photography, and Design Department at the Newhouse School.

 I shoot, edit and produce films about real life based in Seattle.